adamziel/Redmine-Todo-lists/README.md

 1. Clone this repo to plugins/ directory (so all files are in plugins/redmine_todos)
 1. Run rake redmine:plugins:migrate.
-1. Configure the plugin in settings > plugins
+1. Configure the plugin in admin > plugins
-1. Setup per-role permissions in settings > roles (this plugin comes with multiple new types of permissions)
+1. Setup per-role permissions in admin > roles (this plugin comes with multiple new types of permissions)

 ### Features